-Dallas DWI Lawyers Representing Clients in Fort Worth, Austin, Denton & McKinney
+Dallas DWI Lawyers Representing Clients in Fort Worth, Austin, Denton & Allen

 Sobriety checkpoints are not currently authorized under Texas law.
 Many states do have sobriety checkpoints, which are designed to find drunk drivers and deter others from drinking and driving.
 Typically, in states where sobriety checkpoints are legal, an announcement will be made to the public giving them some advance warning of sobriety checkpoints being organized.
 These are often arranged during holiday weekends such as Memorial Day, July 4 th, and Labor Day to name a few.
 Texas law does allow, however, the use of roadblocks under certain guidelines.
 But there are currently no guidelines established for sobriety roadblocks in Texas at this time.
 This doesn't mean that law enforcement could arrange some situation that is similar to a sobriety checkpoint and try to skirt the law in an effort to arrest and charge DWI drivers.

-Call Hamilton Grant PC to discuss the details of your case with our attorneys.
+Call Deandra Grant Law to discuss the details of your case with our attorneys.
 We also serve clients in Collin County and throughout northern Texas.